malteos/finetune-evaluation-harness/README.md

 ## Evaluating the Coverage of the Current Code
-Please go to Github Actions sections of this repository and start the build named "Evaluate", this would check if the coverage on exisitng code is more than 80%
+Please go to Github Actions sections of this repository and start the build named "Evaluate", this would check if the coverage on existing code is more than 80%